V-Sekai/many_bone_ik/design_docs/readme.md

 end-effector must be rotated post-hoc to bear the brunt of orientation alignment.

-## 2. The Importance of Orientation Targets:
+## 2. The Importance of Orientation Targets

 Consider a humanoid (perhaps yourself, if you happen to be approximately humanoid in shape) sitting at a table, with the back of